 Part of the reason Will Navidson moved his family into the titular house in House of Leaves was to get closer to his family, including his Stepford Smiler wife, Karen Green.

 Annie Wilkes in Stephen King's Misery.
-She is a cunning, brutal and dangerously disturbed woman who hides her psychosis behind a cheery facade and kind smile, making her a Type C.
+She is a cunning, brutal and dangerously disturbed woman who hides her psychosis behind a cheery facade and kind smile, making her Unstable.

 It's possible to read Agnes Wickfield in David Copperfield as this, considering her life with an increasingly alcoholic, depressed father and an increasingly lecherous Uriah Heep, yet she never loses her smiling willingness to help others.
-As well, Miss Mowcher is a classic Type A (though she was originally written as The Grotesque, Dickens switched gears and made her a tragic figure who shields herself behind laughs, even at her own expense.)
+As well, Miss Mowcher is classically Depressed (though she was originally written as The Grotesque, Dickens switched gears and made her a tragic figure who shields herself behind laughs, even at her own expense.)

 Glinda from Wicked is essentially this.
 As such a high and mighty political figure she must keep a happy facade.
 Made even worse when her best friend, who happens to be the person she loves, is killed.
 She must act as if she hates her and tell pitiful lies about her.
 It's debatable if the musical or book version has it worse.

-The original Pollyanna is a Type A. She maintains her sunny disposition in front of people but she is sad about losing her father and breaks down when she becomes crippled.
+The original Pollyanna is Depressed.
+She maintains her sunny disposition in front of people but she is sad about losing her father and breaks down when she becomes crippled.
 She gets better though.

 Jennifer North in Valley of the Dolls tends to be this.
 Harry Bellamy says of her "That smile is glued on."
 She's unfailingly warm and friendly to everyone and sincerely cares about others' problems, while hiding a life full of shame, lies, bitter disappointments and, finally, breast cancer.
 Most of the truth is not revealed until long after her suicide.